 The cancer research of the future

 Ghent University (UGent), Ghent University Hospital (UZ Gent) and VIB-UGent (a life sciences research institute in Flanders), have a strong history concerning cancer research.
-Over the years, different research teams acquired specific expertise that resulted in internationally renowned fundamental and preclinical research.
+Over the years, different research teams acquired specific expertise that resulted in internationally renowned cancer research.
 In addition, clinical applications of novel treatments and diagnostic and prognostic tests were implemented.
 Many research activities and knowhow are however scattered over diverse campuses of UGent, UZ Gent and VIB-UGent.

 CRIG's mission is to unite, stimulate and enhance the impact of cancer research at Ghent University, Ghent University Hospital and VIB-UGent.
 Hereby, we have six different objectives:

-3. Interaction between the lab and the clinic
+Interaction between the lab and the clinic

-4. Communicating and interacting with the outside world
+Communicating and interacting with the outside world

-5. Education and networking for young researchers
+Education, training and networking for young researchers

-6. Valorization of research
+Valorization of research

 Interaction lab-clinic

-Besides the direct involvement of fundamental researchers, clinical researchers and clinicians, CRIG also associates with other internal partners such as the 'Cancer Center' (het 'Kankercentrum') and 'Health, innovation and research institute' to strengthen the interaction between fundamental research, clinical-translational research and the patient.
-Ghent University Hospital has broad experience and built a strong reputation in the treatment of cancer patients, and is (inter)nationally renowned for progressive novel treatment methods (such as immune therapy) based on pioneering research.
-At the Cancer Center (Kankercentrum) of Ghent University Hospital, patients and families can count on excellent care and tailored support by a team of medical doctors, nurses, nurse assistants and specialists, dieticians, psychologists and social workers.
-CRIG aims - in collaboration with the Cancer Center - to further maximize the translation of cancer research into clinical practice.
+Besides directly involving and stimulating the collaboration between fundamental, preclinical and clinical researchers, CRIG also collaborates with the Cancer Center' (het 'Kankercentrum') and other internal partners (read more) to strengthen the interaction between the lab and the clinic.
+Ghent University Hospital has broad experience and built a strong reputation in the treatment of cancer patients, and is (inter)nationally renowned for innovative treatment methods (such as cancer immunotherapy) based on pioneering research.
+At the Cancer Center (Kankercentrum) of Ghent University Hospital, patients and families can count on excellent care and tailored support by a multidisciplinary team of medical doctors, nurses, nurse assistants and specialists, dieticians, psychologists and social workers.
+In collaboration with the Cancer Center, CRIG aims to further maximize the translation of cancer research into clinical practice.

 Interaction with the outside world

-Education and networking
+Education, training and networking

 Education is crucial to produce top researchers.
 Ghent University offers a wide variety of specialized educational programs, which already delivered numerous top researchers in the past.
 In October 2016, a new program called 'Major in Cancer' became available within the Master Biomedical Sciences at Ghent University.
 The close interaction between Ghent University and Ghent University Hospital ensures the direct application of education (and research) in practice.